danielconormccarthy/math_game/README.md

 This is a math game powered by Python.

-Use this game to learn some maths !
+Use this game to learn some maths!

 Hope you enjoy this game. 👍